Our History Subject leader:

-History is monitored by subject leaders throughout all year groups using a variety of strategies, such as book monitoring, lesson observations and pupil interviews to discuss learning and establish the impact.
+History is monitored by the subject leader throughout all year groups using a variety of strategies such as book scrutinises, lesson observations, staff discussions and pupil interviews.
+Feedback is given to teachers and leaders use the information to see if the children know more and remember more.

 "We enjoy learning about the past and finding out how people used to live."
 Year 1

 "We are curious in all our lessons because we always want to find out more."
 Year 2

 "We use different sources to find out information and facts about historical events.
 My favourite was learning about the Ancient Greeks."
 Year 3